New York State School of Industrial and Labor Relations at Cornell University: 20th century

 Ives was the first dean of the school.
 However, soon after gaining this title he became a United States Senator for New York and left for Washington.
 Beginning in the summer of 1947, Martin P. Catherwood became the dean.
 The school was also championed by then-President of Cornell University, Edmund Ezra Day.
 The state of New York provided the school with generous funding.
 However, due to time constraints, the school soon moved into quonset huts on the Ithaca campus and later into buildings vacated by the New York State College of Veterinary Medicine.

 In 1960, enrollment in the ILR school was reported to consist of 300 undergraduates and 60 graduates.

 Milton R. Konvitz, who was a labor-law expert, was a founding faculty member and remained active until his death in 2003.
 Frances Perkins, who served as Secretary of Labor for 12 years under Franklin D. Roosevelt, joined the faculty and served until her death in 1965.

 The school offered the first 4-year degree (B.S.) in the field of industrial and labor relations.
 Originally, students had ninety-seven of the required 120 hours prescribed for them.
 The first two years consisted of many social science classes such as American history and government, sociology, psychology, economics, and law.
 Students were required to take English and public speaking courses as well as courses in accounting and statistics.
 The last two years of coursework were the technical core: classes that were expected to provide the students with the technical skills and competencies which enable them to develop professional expertise within the field of industrial and labor relations.
 Examples of these courses include: history of labor and labor-union organization and management, business organization and management, and corporate finance.
 Beyond the classroom, students were expected to gain applied experience.
 This was achieved primarily through a required summer work-training program.
 To fulfill this expectation, students would spend three of their summers working in the field for each of the following types of organizations: industrial or commercial, government, and labor.

 21st century

 In 2012, ILR opened the International HRM Academy in collaboration with King's College London.
+In 2026, the Scheinman Institute on Conflict Resolution, a research institute housed within the ILR School, acquired the Labor Arbitration Institute.
+The acquisition expanded the ILR School's involvement in training labor arbitrators.